influxdata/docs-v2/content/influxdb/cloud/query-data/common-queries/multiple-fields-in-calculations.md

 ---
-title: Use multiple fields in calculations
+title: Use multiple fields in a calculation
 description: >
   Query multiple fields, pivot results, and use multiple field values to calculate new values in query results.